yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 8. Add explicit path to `Dockerfile` and context path to the `Build and push Docker image` step.
 This will ensure that the correct `Dockerfile` file can be found.

     ```yaml
-    # Build and push Docker image with Buildx (don't push on PR)
+    # Build and push Docker image with Build (do not push on PR)
     # https://github.com/docker/build-push-action
     - name: Build and push Docker image
       working-directory: content-web